tatami-inc/tatami/README.md

 ```

 The `tatami::MyopicDenseExtractor::fetch()` method returns a pointer to the row's contents.
-In some matrix representations (e.g., `DenseMatrix`), the returned pointer directly refers to the matrix's internal data store.
+In some matrix representations (e.g., `DenseMatrix`), the returned pointer directly refers to the matrix's internal data store for maximum efficiency.
-However, this is not the case in general so we need to allocate a buffer of appropriate length (`buffer`) in which the dense contents can be stored;
+However, this is not the case in general, so we provide a buffer of appropriate length (`buffer`) in which the row contents may be stored upon extraction from the matrix.
-if this buffer is used, the returned pointer refers to the start of the buffer.
+If this buffer is used, the returned pointer will refer to the start of the buffer.

 Alternatively, we could extract sparse columns via `tatami::MyopicSparseExtractor::fetch()`,
 which returns a `tatami::SparseRange` containing pointers to arrays of (structurally non-zero) values and their row indices.